brechtvdv/Article-Open-Traffic-Lights/content/sota.md

 ### Linked Data Fragments

-[Linked Data Fragments](cite:cites tpf) is a framework that allows to describe the fragmentation of a Linked Data dataset.
-Fragments are defined with three parts:
+[Linked Data Fragments](cite:cites tpf) is a conceptual framework that allows to compare Web interfaces (a datadump, SPARQL-endpoint, subject page...) that publish RDF datasets by describing how they publish fragments of these datasets.
+Such a Linked Data Fragment consists of three parts:

-* a **selector** defines which parts of the dataset belong to a fragment.
+* a **selector** defines which parts of the datasets belong to a fragment.
 For example: only sensor observations that are generated between a certain time interval.
 * **metadata** about the fragment.
 For example: the license that is applied.
 * **controls** help clients to retrieve more relevant data.
 For example: where a previous page of a paged collection can be found.

+The Linked Data Fragments axis shows a uniform view over the trade-offs (caching, bandwidth etc.) that these Web interfaces bring in respect to the client and server effort.
+For example: an interface that offers a datadump requires a high effort from the client to solve its task.

 [Comunica](cite:cites comunica) is a framework to query over the various Web interfaces in the Linked Data Fragments axis.
 It interprets the metadata and controls to evaluate a query.